In this article

 On the downside, since it is open-source, it means you're in charge of updates, security, and figuring out your own hosting.
 You don't have to be a computer genius to manage those though – setting up with a cloud hosting site like Bluehost then using a pre-made theme with WooCommerce capabilities is definitely possible even for people who are really gung-ho about WordPress.
 It just may take a little longer.

 Considered the market leader in ecommerce platforms, Magento is used by Burger King, Huawei and even Liverpool Football Club (wow).
 At a base level, Magento is an open-source ecommerce platform, but there are a number of ways you can use Magento at varying levels of difficulty.
 In general, Magento is going to be best for people who know how to deal with websites and code or who have the budget to hire a developer who does.
+It's even more important to migrate your websites to Magento 2.

 The biggest benefits of Magento is its flexibility as an open-source eCommerce platform and its ability to handle big companies.
 When it comes to features, this is the best eCommerce platform.
 It's highly scalable, has great SEO capabilities, and has tons of other add-ons for just about anything you could think of.